New User Guide¶

 Dockers - General¶

 While Dockers are an avenue toward adding extensive functionality to openmediavault, they are an advanced topic that may prove to be frustrating for beginners.
 To get started, beginners should consider installing Docker, then Portainer, as found under System, OMV-Extras.
 While it’s command line oriented, this Docker Tutorial is very helpful for understanding basic concepts.
-User authored Docker - How To’s can be found on the openmediavault forum.
+User authored Docker - How To’s can be found on the openmediavault forum in the Guides section.
+In addition, there’s a forum section dedicated to Docker issues and questions.

 So, What is a “Docker”?¶